nlpsoc/Paraphrase-In-Dialog/readme.md

 Great that you are here.
 This is the repository for our EMNLP 2024 main conference paper "What's Mine becomes Yours: Detecting Context-Dependent Paraphrases in News Interview Dialogs", see the preprint [on arxiv](https://arxiv.org/abs/2404.06670).
 You probably are either interested in the **annotated data** (https://huggingface.co/datasets/AnnaWegmann/Paraphrases-in-Interviews) or using a **computational model to predict paraphrases in dialog** (see https://huggingface.co/AnnaWegmann/Highlight-Paraphrases-in-Dialog-ALL for the ALL model and https://huggingface.co/AnnaWegmann/Highlight-Paraphrases-in-Dialog for the AGGREGATED model).

-**Correction**: In our EMNLP Poster/Presentation we provide the same running example exchange (QID: CNN-80522-7).
-This item was actually annotated by 3 and not 20 annotators.
-We used dynamic online annotator recruitment.
-As the first 3 annotators agreed, we did not recruit more for that item.

 ## Annotation Data